GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 This read-me file summarizes the origin of the data used for the beggining of this research project, the role of the different R files and the meaning of the various outputs.
 Unfortunately, some of the data used is protected data from Pr.
 Wolff, and I am not able to share it here, although I make available the code running on it, as well as the related output.

-In this readme file, every data file and output graph is accompanied by its source and a brief description, and R files have a brief description of their purpose and of the files they take as inputs and outputs.
+In this readme file, every data file and output graph is accompanied by its source and a brief description, as well as a list of variables and their description for data files, and R files have a brief description of their purpose and of the files they take as inputs and outputs.
 For all files available in this repository, there is a direct link (in blue) at the appropriate section of this readme file.

 A [context note](Contextnote.pdf) written from online research in press and governmental sources as part of this project explains the broad purpose and implications of this reform.
 It is uploaded in this repository and accompanied by an English translation.